|

 Multi-Role Combat aircraft (MRCA) has been the RAF’s principal

-strike weapon system over the past two decades.
+strike weapon system over the past three decades.

 Designed in the Cold